urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 The path field should be a relative file path that references a sampled ResStock "buildstock CSV file".
 The buildstock CSV file stores a collection of Parameter/Option pairs, organized by ResStock Building ID, that have been sampled from a set of statistical distributions derived from U.S. residential housing stock characterization data.
 An example of a buildstock CSV file is given [here](https://github.com/NREL/resstock/blob/develop/test/base_results/baseline/annual/buildstock.csv).
-Each sample (i.e., row of the buildstock CSV file) represents a number of individual dwelling units within the actual housing stock.
+Each sample (i.e., row of the buildstock CSV file) represents several individual dwelling units within the actual housing stock.

 ResStock maps individual dwelling unit samples into OpenStudio-HPXML argument values using the [options_lookup.tsv](https://github.com/NREL/resstock/blob/develop/resources/options_lookup.tsv) file and [ResStockArguments](https://github.com/NREL/resstock/tree/develop/measures/ResStockArguments) OpenStudio measure.
 Each row of the buildstock CSV file, therefore, becomes a representative building model created from mapped model input values.